dpfannenstiel/dpfannenstiel.github.io/_posts/2018-01-02-the-three-johns.md

 All three of those actors play significantly different characters in their careers.
 I just think it would be interesting to see how their acting choices change the narrative.

+{% capture postscript %}
-Post Script: From everything I've heard John Turturro is a wonderful man, he's just a little typecast.
+From everything I've heard John Turturro is a wonderful man, he's just a little typecast.
+{% endcapture %}

+{% include alert_box.html content=postscript title="Post Script" type="post_script" %}